+Updated for 2021.
 It’s time for the fourth, and final, installment of the “Best Bang for Your Buck” blog series.
 This time around, I’m highlighting the grinders I believe offer the best value for your money.
-I’ll sort our grinders into three categories: drip, espresso and universal.
+I’ll sort our grinders into three categories: drip, espresso, and universal.

 For drip-coffee drinkers, I'm going to go with the Jura Capresso Infinity Burr Grinder.
 It’s under $100, unless you go for the stainless steel body, and is a solid little grinder.
 Sporting a pair of conical burrs, 16 grind settings, a gear-reduction system, and running at a low RPM rate of 420, the Infinity is a great companion for drip coffee makers.
 While it won’t deliver grounds exact enough for commercial portafilter baskets, you could argue that this grinder can produce results good enough for espresso machines with pressurized portafilter systems.
 Overall, the Jura Capresso Infinity is an excellent grinder for under $100.